peterbrittain/asciimatics/doc/source/troubleshooting.rst

 --------------
 When people say this, they either mean that asciimatics is using too much CPU, or that it is unresponsive in some scenario.
 Either way, the solution is to reduce the work being done behind the scenes for your application.
-To understand how to do this, you will need a little background first...

-Asciimatics is designed to run on any platform and so cannot rely on the C runtimes for Linux to achieve the same performance as some other packages do.
-Instead you will need to rely on platform agnostic ways of achieving better performance.
 At a high-level you have 3 options.

 1. Switch off any animations you don't need.
 2. Move to a more responsive input loop.
 3. Use a faster implementation of the underlying infrastructure.

-Right!  you have the background - lets look at these options in more detail...
+Lets look at these options in more detail...

 Switch off animations
 ^^^^^^^^^^^^^^^^^^^^^